harrypatton/algorithms/interview/projects/data-pipeline.md

 ## Privacy Information
 1. Ok to send sensitive information for internal/test users; Have to hash it for external users.
 2. It also detects if the user is external or not.
 A few complicated logics (check company domain or whitelist).
+3. Need to handle opted-out users.
+Don't send any events.

 ## Dynamic Telemetry
 1. Disable events based on a blacklist on server.
 It means every time we have to download it.
 Why?
 Patching client apps is not easy; but disabling sensitive event becomes an urgent requirement (to avoid lawsuit)